QILINXIE02/data-structures-and-algorithms/javascript/linked-list-zip/README.md

-# Linked-List-kth Code Challenge: Class 07
+# Linked-List-zip Code Challenge: Class 08
 Given two linked lists, the challenge is to merge them into a single linked list by alternating nodes between the two lists.
 The function should return a reference to the merged list.

 Challenge Type: Extending an Implementation